Information stored in Syzygy tablebases

 A DTZ value n with 100 ≥ n ≥ 1 means the position is winning, and a zeroing move or checkmate can be forced in n or n + 1 half-moves.

-For an example of this ambiguity, see how the DTZ repeats after the only-move Ka8 in 1kb5/8/1KN5/3N4/8/8/8/8 b - -.
-This is due to the fact that some Syzygy tables store rounded moves instead of half-moves, to save space.
+For an example of this ambiguity, see how the DTZ repeats after the only-move Ka6 in 8/2B5/8/k7/8/2NK4/qR4q1/8 b - -.
+That's because some Syzygy tables store rounded moves instead of half-moves, to save space.
 This implies some primary tablebase lines may waste up to 1 ply.
 Rounding is never used for endgame phases where it would change the game theoretical outcome (WDL50).

 Users need to be careful in positions that are nearly drawn under the 50-move rule!
 Carelessly wasting 1 more ply by not following the tablebase recommendation, for a total of 2 wasted plies, may change the outcome of the game.

 A DTZ value n > 100 means the position is winning, but drawn under the 50-move rule.
-A zeroing move or checkmate can be forced in n half-moves, or in n - 100 half-moves if a later phase is responsible for the win.
+A zeroing move or checkmate can be forced in n or n + 1 half-moves, or in n - 100 or n + 1 - 100 half-moves if a later phase is responsible for the draw.

 For example, in 8/8/2N5/8/3k4/7N/p2K4/8 b - - black promotes the pawn in 7 ply, but the DTZ is 107, indicating that white can hold a draw under the 50-move rule in a later phase of the endgame.